3 examples that will get you more responses from your follow-up email

 If you’re Amazon.com and selling something that people can click to buy – I’d say that’s a good strategy.
 If you’re a salesperson, I’d say your website is for lead capture.
 Once you have their contact information you want them to come to you for the information they need… not your website.

 Curious to learn more about how we use this strategy?
-Schedule your own demo or for your do-it-yourselfers, download the 3 great example emails below.
+Download the 3 great example emails below.